 - Preheat the oven to 325 degrees F.

 - Add the cream, coffee creamer, vanilla bean and its seeds to a medium saucepan that is set over medium heat and bring to a boil, stirring occasionally.
-Once the mixture is boiling, remove the saucepan from heat, cover with a lid and allow to sit for 15 minutes.
+Once the mixture is boiling, remove the saucepan from heat, cover with a lid and allow sitting for 15 minutes.
 Remove the vanilla bean and discard.

 - In a medium bowl or in the bowl of an electric mixer fitted with the wire attachment, whisk together on medium-high speed 1 tablespoon of sugar and the egg yolks until well combined, the mixture must start to lighten in color and become fluffy.